ilielucianno/office-network-infrastructure/README.md

 - WireGuard setup is simple but key management must be organized – I created a spreadsheet for client keys.
 - Odoo permissions are granular – I created two roles: HR Manager (full access) and HR Viewer (no salary data).
 - 2FA in Odoo must be enabled per user – Not a global setting, so I had to configure each user manually.
-- Running OPNsense as a VM on the existing server is possible but requires careful resource allocation (RAM/CPU).
-I allocated 4GB to OPNsense and left 12GB for Ubuntu.
+- Running OPNsense as a VM on the existing server is possible but requires careful resource allocation.
+On the Geekom, I allocated 8GB RAM to OPNsense and left 24GB for Ubuntu.
 - Snort can be set to low-memory mode to coexist with other services – I used detect engine profile to reduce RAM usage.
 - Port mirroring (SPAN) is essential for NDR – Without it, DarkGhost only sees traffic to/from the server, not inter-VLAN traffic.
-Configuring this on the TP-Link switch was simple once I identified the correct source port (trunk port carrying all VLANs).
+- **Server migration takes time** – Exporting VMs as .ova is fast, but reconfiguring IPs and drivers on the new hardware can take 2-3 days.

 ---